OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 See an example of such a client in `samples.rmi.client.SampleRMIClient`.

 ### To see it at work
 See the class `nmea.mux.GenericNMEAMultiplexer`, it uses the file `nmea.mux.properties` to define what to read, and what to re-broacdast it to.
 See it to understand its content (should be clear enough).

+Those settings can be modified once the mux is started, throught the REST API.

 To compile and build:
 ```